-The second day is from 8:30 am until 5:00 pm at the Eastern Florida State College Driving Pad, 250 Community College Parkway, Palm Bay, FL 32909.
+Class runs from 8:00 am until 4:00 pm at the Eastern Florida State College Driving Pad, 250 Community College Parkway, Palm Bay, FL 32909.

-Brevard County Sheriff’s Office Attn: Teen Driver Program Coordinator 700 S. Park Avenue Titusville, FL 32780 For more information contact the Program Coordinator by emailing firstname.lastname@example.org.
+Brevard County Sheriff’s Office Attn: Teen Driver Program Coordinator 700 S. Park Ave Titusville, Fl 32780.
+You may also email your application to: firstname.lastname@example.org